 Abstract (350 words):

-Individual size and growth rates are key determinants of performance with population-level consequences.
-For species that grow to achieve a size refuge from predators, the interaction between juvenile survival rates and growth is widely acknowledged to affect population dynamics, but the interaction has rarely been illustrated theoretically or quantified under natural conditions.
-We used a published age-structured population model of an annual freshwater snail species with diminishing populations to construct a zero-population growth for theoretical combinations of juvenile daily growth and survival.
-The resulting isocline produced the expected result that faster juvenile growth would offset greater juvenile mortality (i.e., lower survival).
-We then measured juvenile survival and growth rates in multiple wetlands with naturally varying predator assemblages and seasonal environmental variation (e.g., temperature, water levels).
-Seasonal rates and averaged parameters were interpreted relative to the isocline from the model.
+Juvenile survival and growth rates are commonly measured performance metrics with population-level consequences.
+For species that can grow to achieve a size refuge from predators, the time spent at vulnerable sizes is acknowledged to affect population dynamics, but the interaction between juvenile survival and growth has rarely been illustrated theoretically or quantified under natural conditions.
+We used a published demographic model of an annual gastropod (Florida Apple Snail, Pomacea paludosa) to construct a zero-population growth isocline for combinations of juvenile growth and survival.
+The resulting isocline illustrated the expected result that faster juvenile growth could offset greater mortality.
+We then quantified daily juvenile survival and growth in wetlands twice during the recruitment period, incorporating variable predator assemblages and seasonal environmental conditions (e.g., temperature).
+Seasonal and averaged rates were interpreted relative to the isocline.
 Daily juvenile survival rates were lower, and more clearly size-dependent, in the cooler dry season than in the warmer wet (rainy) season.
-Greater abundances of generalist insect and vertebrate predators in the dry season seemed to be responsible for the greater mortality (lower survival).
+Higher abundances of generalist predators in the dry season caused higher mortality.
 Juvenile growth was faster in the warmer wet season.
-A model using only parameter combinations of growth and survival in the cooler dry season would predict declining populations, while parameters from the warmer wet season predicted populations at replacement (λ = 1) or increasing.
-When parameters were combined with weighted averaging to cover a full reproductive season, populations were projected to decline in both wetlands.
-The averaged predictions were robust to water depth parameters affecting reproductive rates (births), but with better water depth conditions one population was close to replacement.
-The use of the null clines identified important temporal variation in juvenile parameters; while one season provided better conditions for population statis, or even increases, the other season, with slower growth and higher abundance of generalist predators overlapped with a greater proportion of the annual reproduction.
-Our work illustrates the growth-mediated predator impacts for strongly size-structured populations with stage- or size-specific predators and we hypothesize that this could be a general finding.
-Regardless, the use of population growth isoclines from age-structured population models can provide a general framework for making demographically meaningful interpretations about field-measured rates for such species.
+Parameter combinations of growth and survival in the dry season would predict declining populations, while rates from wet season predicted populations at replacement (λ = 1) or increasing.
+When parameters were combined for the full annual recruitment window, populations were projected to decline in both wetlands.
+The predictions were robust to water depths affecting reproductive rates, but with better hydrologic conditions one population was near replacement.
+The use of the null isoclines gave population-level context to quantified rates and identified important temporal variation in survival and growth of the snail.
+Our isocline illustrates the growth-mediated predator impacts for a species with type III survivorship and stage- or size-specific predators and we suggest that the shape of the isocline could be a general.
+More importantly, the use of a population growth isocline from a size-indexed demographic population model provide a framework for making meaningful interpretations about field-measured rates.
 We encourage population ecologists to consider such an approach for species of management interest, including those that are in steady decline.

 Introduction